rclone/rclone/docs/content/commands/rclone_about.md

       --box-upload-cutoff SizeSuffix                 Cutoff for switching to multipart upload (>= 50MB). (default 50M) --buffer-size SizeSuffix                       In memory buffer size when reading files for each --transfer. (default 16M)
       --bwlimit BwTimetable                          Bandwidth limit in kBytes/s, or use suffix b|k|M|G or a full timetable.
-      --cache-chunk-clean-interval Duration          How often should the cache perform cleanups of the chunk storage. (default 1m0s)
+      --ca-cert string                               CA certificate used to verify servers --cache-chunk-clean-interval Duration          How often should the cache perform cleanups of the chunk storage. (default 1m0s)
       --cache-chunk-no-memory                        Disable the in-memory cache for storing chunks during streaming.
       --cache-chunk-path string                      Directory to cache chunk files. (default "$HOME/.cache/rclone/cache-backend")